JeffreyVar/weekend-sql-to-do-react/README.md

 _Duration: 2 Week Sprint_

 This project is a to-do list application that allows a user to submit tasks to create a custom list.
 After adding each task, the user has the option to complete or delete each task.
-Because the user-created list is stored on a database, the user can close the application and return to the saved data after opening the application at a later time.
+Because the user-created list is stored on a database, the user can close the application and return to their list when revisiting the application at a later time.
 The user is given visual feedback after choosing to complete the task.
-Upon deleting, the user is asked to confirm their choice as to prevent accidental deletion.
+Upon deleting, the user is asked to confirm their choice, as to prevent accidental deletion.

 ![To Do List App](./ToDoApp.png)
 ![Delete Alert](./DeleteAlert.png)